-- Refer to Figure 1 for typical installation and basic connecting parts required.
-Refer to Figure 6 for typical horizontal direct vent installation and basic connecting parts required.
-Supply and return air plenums and duct are also required. - If furnace is a replacement, it is usually best to install the furnace where the old one was.
+If furnace is a replacement, it is usually best to install the furnace where the old one was.
 Choose the location or evaluate the existing location based upon the minimum clearance and furnace dimensions (Figure 2).

 Special precautions MUST be made if installing furnace in an area which may drop below freezing.
 This can cause improper operation or damage to equipment.
 If furnace environment has the potential of freezing, the drain trap and drainline must be protected.
 The use of electric heat tape or RV antifreeze is recommended for these installations.
-(See "Condensate Trap Freeze Protection Section")

-Do NOT operate furnace in a corrosive atmosphere containing chlorine, fluorine or any other damaging chemicals.
+Do NOT operate furnace in a contaminated atmosphere containing chlorine, fluorine or any other damaging chemicals.
 Refer to Combustion & Ventilation Air section, Contaminated Combustion Air.